nuvolaris/nuvolaris/docs/ROADMAP.md

 We have to provide, together with the runtimes, the required build to reconstruct a local environent to run tests and develop without having to deploy the project.

-## Legacy Migrations

-We need to provide support tools allowing to migrate SpringBoot as serverless applications with minimal (ideally zero) code changes.

-We need to support Wordpress to be usable as a provider of content for JAMStack applications, ideally building it as a serverless action.

 ## Integrations

 We will integrate enterprise products like

 - Kafka for streaming applications
 - Spark for big data applications
 - TensowrFlow for deep learning applications